evancz/guide.elm-lang.org/architecture/README.md

 ```

 That is really the essence of The Elm Architecture!
 We will proceed by filling in this skeleton with increasingly interesting logic.
+If the code above looks like hieroglyphs you might want to quickly skim over the [syntax](http://elm-lang.org/docs/syntax).